ska-telescope/ska-src-compute-api/README.md

 scope is defined in the compute-api permissions policy (default: “compute-api-service”).

-**This scope must also be added to the IAM permissions client otherwise the process of token instrospection will drop this scope.**
+**This scope must also be added to the IAM permissions client otherwise the process of token introspection will drop this scope.**

 ## Development